a-karma/Bogor_Workshop/DAY_3/Session2.md

 In the next session you will copy these files to your local computer and visualise in RStudio.
 But now lets move on to the admixture analysis.

 ### 3. ADMIXTURE analysis
 The final analysis we will run is ADMIXTURE.
-This will calculate individual ancestry proportions for each of the babirusa.
+ADMIXTURE is a software program for inferring individual ancestries and population structure from SNP data.
+It uses a maximum likelihood approach to estimate the proportions of each ancestral population in each individual.
+ADMIXTURE is a popular tool for population genomics research because it is relatively easy to use and can handle large datasets.

 Make a new directory within your project folder for session two and navigate to it